-Neither the U.S. Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities or determined whether this Reoffer Prospectus is truthful or complete.
+Neither the U.S. Securities and Exchange Commission (the "SEC") nor any state securities commission has approved or disapproved of these securities or determined whether this Reoffer Prospectus is truthful or complete.
 Any representation to the contrary is a criminal offense.

-The date of this Reoffer Prospectus is November 6, 2001
+The date of this Reoffer Prospectus is December 28, 2001